 Finish: Not overly long, and missing that typical warming boost that announces this is a Laphroaig.
 The finish is accompanied by a relatively soft smokiness, having left most of the medicinal character behind.
 Eventually the smoke evaporates into an aftertaste of charred oak and dried fruit.

 Verdict: Let’s cut right to the chase, Four Oak is not Laphroaig’s best offering.
 No amount of additional cask finishes can hide the fact that this is a very young whisky.
 And just to be clear: there’s nothing wrong with young Islay whiskies, in fact I happen to like them a lot.
 But if you’re going to bottle a dram like that, you should come out and make a bold statement, and not disguise it as something sophisticated.
 Similarly, I have no particular beef with NAS whiskies, as they are a simple necessity in a market where demand exceeds supply.
 What I’m less OK with however, is taking a very young whisky, giving it a few cask finishes and making a quick buck off a successful marketing campaign.
 Then again, perhaps I’m being overly harsh.
-Laphroaig Four Oak isn’t a bad whisky by any means, but it just falls far short of the high bar that Laphroaig has set for itself.
+Laphroaig Four Oak isn’t a bad whisky by any means, but it just falls far short of the high bar that Laphroaig has set for itself with previous bottlings.
 Because the Four Oak is a dram that’s no match for the 10 year old or the Quarter Cask in ferocity and liveliness, and can nowhere near rival the Triple Wood or PX Cask in terms of sophistication.
 For less money than the Four Oak, I would happily buy any of those whiskies instead, so it’s safe to say I will not be returning to the Four Oak anytime soon.